CSCfi/csc-user-guide/docs/apps/amber.md

     check with `seff <slurm_jobid>` that GPUs *were* used and that the job was significantly faster than without GPUs.

+### Example GPU batch script for Puhti

 Our tests show that for medium-sized systems the most efficient setup is one GPU card and one CPU core.
-An example batch script for Puhti would be:

 ```bash
 #!/bin/bash -l